-Can high density areas also represent good "family-oriented design"?
+Can high-density areas also represent good "family-oriented design"?
 In "Committed and 'Won Over' Parents in Vancouver's Dense Family-Oriented Urbanism" (Journal of the American Planning Association, Vol. 87, No. 2) Louis L. Thomas shows how densification policies can overcome their neglect of families.
-Using Vancouver, British Columbia, as a case-study, Thomas builds upon two literatures, "the child in the city" and "back to the city" by analyzing the perceptions of Vancouver parents who raised families within a high-density context.
+Using Vancouver, British Columbia, as a case study, Thomas builds upon two pieces of literature, "The Child in the City" and "Back to the City" by analyzing the perceptions of Vancouver parents who raised families within a high-density context.

 Figure 1: Vancouver skyline across False Creek, 2005.
 Credit: (CC BY 2.0) Thom Quine

 Figure 2.
 Central Vancouver Study Area Neighborhoods.
 Credit: Adapted by the author from (CC) Juanico, Manila Map, snazzymaps.com.